Rezve/kodvel/readme.md

 # Kodvel

-The aim of this project is provide a simple MVC structure to organize your servlet applications.
+The aim of this project is to provide a simple MVC structure to organize your Servlet applications.

 ### Features:
-1. Controllers support multiple method to handle multiple request.Like `Post` class can have `index` method for showing all post, `view` for viewing a single post, `edit` for edit post form, `store` for save post by POST request.
+1. Controllers support multiple methods to handle multiple requests.Like `Post` class can have `index` method for showing all post, `view` for viewing a single post, `edit` for edit post form, `store` for saving post by POST request.
-2. Easy route for binding url patterns to Controller and method.
+2. Easy route for binding URL patterns to Controller and method.

 ## Getting Started